 Before we dig too deep, let’s talk about who is an athlete and why they might have a more challenging delivery.
 First, who is an “athlete”?
 An “athlete” is anyone regularly pursuing fitness, exercise or movement.
 Athleticism spans a spectrum of intensity and the way in which your athleticism impacts your pregnancy probably depends on your choice of activity, the intensity at which you pursue it and will vary a lot from person to person.
 There’s a lot of room for interpretation in this term, and as we’ll see, it makes it really hard to extrapolate from the academic literature.

-In contrast, there are several studies that conclude that people who exercise do not have more difficult deliveries (with respect to length of second stage, emergency c-section rate, perineal tearing) [5, 13-15].
-In fact, the same conclusion was reached by a 2016 International Olympic Committee expert group on exercise and pregnancy in recreational and elite athletes which considered labor outcomes with respect to unplanned cesarean births, prolonged labor, risk of pelvic floor injury and risk of anal sphincter tear, among others .
-Consistent with the abovementioned studies, they concluded that physical activity during pregnancy has no effect on the length of the second stage (pushing stage) of labor and that regular exercise may somewhat decrease the risk of emergency cesarean birth.
+There are several studies that conclude that people who exercise do not have more difficult deliveries (with respect to length of second stage, emergency c-section rate, perineal tearing) [5, 13-15].
+This is the conclusion was also reached by a 2016 International Olympic Committee expert group on exercise and pregnancy in recreational and elite athletes which considered labor outcomes with respect to unplanned cesarean births, prolonged labor, risk of pelvic floor injury and risk of anal sphincter tear, among others .
+They concluded that physical activity during pregnancy has no effect on the length of the second stage (pushing stage) of labor and that regular exercise may somewhat decrease the risk of emergency cesarean birth.
 However, they found insufficient data to draw conclusions about the risk of anal sphincter tears or pelvic floor injury (the piece I’m really curious about!).

 One of the challenges I faced in considering the studies references above, is that they all study very different populations of athletes.
 Some of these studies focus on “elite” athletes .
 Others bin people into “exercise” vs. “non-exercise” groups with little insight into what types of exercise are performed .
 In some cases, exercise is carefully controlled and supervised by a physiotherapist .
 In the latter case, it is likely very “safe” prenatal exercise rather than the activities many pregnant athletes may be engaging in.
 In another study, the type of exercise is described as “light resistance and toning exercise” and may not be directly applicable to athletes working at higher intensity.